-On June 27, USEPA and the U.S. Army Corps of Engineers issued a proposed rule to rescind, the 2015 definition of "waters of the United States" (WOTUS) rule.
+On June 27, 2017, USEPA and the U.S. Army Corps of Engineers issued a proposed rule to rescind, the 2015 definition of WOTUS rule.
 The proposal would maintain the status quo, since the prior regulatory language is currently in place.
+On February 1, 2018, USEPA and the Army Corps of Engineers (USACE) finalized a rule that delays the effective date of the 2015 WOTUS rule by two years.
+This action provides the agency with additional time to continue reconsideration of the rule.